 Back when I was a supple young lad, my grandfather introduced me to the wonderful world of Duck Hunt.
 Forget your GoldenEyes and GTAs, Duck Hunt remains the benchmark of simulated American violence.
 Grandpa and 4-year-old me would spend hours battling avian flu on that NES.
 I’ll never forget when he would remove his Winston cigarette from his lips just long enough to lovingly scold me with his slurred, pants-less, Tennessee drawl, and scream, “Your virtual family’s not gonna feed itself, you un-providing Yankee.”
 The lessons of life were taught much simpler back then.

 See, it’s never too early to teach a child about the proper way to shoot a gun.
 If it weren’t for all those hours of alcohol-fueled, verbally abusive Duck Hunt sessions, God only knows the kind of soft-bellied, sensitive she-man I would have grown up to be.
-Thankfully, like any real American, my first conscious erection was from BLOOD LUST.
+Thankfully, like any real American, my first conscious memory was from BLOOD LUST.